cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 The host still needs to be taught that `.incus` belongs to that recursive DNS view.
 In practice this means integrating the helper container's DNS service into the host resolver configuration, for example through `systemd-resolved`.

-Conceptually, the host keeps using its normal resolver for everything else, but sends `.incus` lookups to the helper container instead.
+Conceptually, the goal is to steer `.incus` lookups toward the helper-side DNS without replacing the host's whole resolver path.

 An example `systemd-resolved` configuration can look like this: